-Additional future requirements needed to deliver growth proposed in the Draft Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan

-- 3.104 The Council has not been made aware of any specific requirements over the plan period; however, discussions with the Maidstone and Tunbridge Wells NHS Trust have highlighted potential need for extension of either the Tunbridge Wells Hospital or Maidstone Hospital to serve the West Kent Area over the Plan period.
-Additionally, there is an area of land that has been submitted to the Council in close proximity to the hospital, which could be utilised for a range of health/medical related uses to support the existing hospital.
-Therefore, it is considered prudent to safeguard land in the vicinity of Tunbridge Wells Hospital to allow extension if necessary over the course of the plan period, but also could accommodate other ancillary uses: for example, emergency services provision, key worker housing, medical research/education, hospital parking.
-This area is subject to further discussions with NHS England and the Hospital Trust and any other partner organisations. - 3.105 Land is also planned to be safeguarded in the vicinity of the Hospice in the Weald at Pembury to allow for expansion of the Hospice over the plan period if required.
+- 3.104 The Council has not been made aware of any specific requirements over the plan period, however, discussions with the Maidstone and Tunbridge Wells NHS Trust have highlighted potential need for extension of either the Tunbridge Wells Hospital or Maidstone Hospital to serve the West Kent Area over the Plan period.
+The Council will however be supportive of development proposals either on land at the hospital or in the vicinity of the hospital site that have direct functional links with the hospital or any emergency services associated with it.
+This could include a number of health-related uses, including hospital expansion, training, medical research/education or rehabilitation facilities, an emergency services hub or key worker housing.
+Support for this is included within the supporting text of the Pembury parish section of the Local Plan. - 3.105 Land is also planned to be safeguarded in the vicinity of the Hospice in the Weald at Pembury to allow for expansion of the Hospice over the plan period if required.